-There are always going to be occasions where someone is injured on the premises of a business and where the business owner really didn’t do anything to bring it about.
-There are other occasions, however, when it’s a good idea to contact a personal injury law firm to determine whether or not you could file a case against the property owner for negligence.
+There are always going to be occasions where someone is injured on the premises of a business, and where the business owner is not liable.
+There are other occasions, however, when it’s a good idea to contact a personal injury law firm to determine whether or not you have a valid claim against the property owner for negligence.

 There are occasions where a property owner may have a pattern of negligence that leads to people getting hurt.
 All too often, they continue to get away with this because no one takes legal actions against them.
-In some cases, it doesn’t cost anything upfront to hire a good personal injury lawyer and this may be the best option if you’ve been hurt on the premises of a business or a property owned by a landlord with a history of negligence.
+In many cases, it doesn’t cost anything upfront to hire a good premises liability lawyer, and this may be the best option if you’ve been hurt on the premises of a business or a property owned by a landlord with a history of negligence.
 Some examples:

 - A landlord that never fixes door locks or appliances